-For $5M–$30M Civil Contractors
+For $5M–$30M Horizontal Contractors

 Sound Familiar?

 You know money is leaking somewhere: rework, schedule slip, idle time.
-You just can't put your finger on exactly where or how much.
+You just can't put your finger on exactly where, or how much.

-You can't honestly tell someone exactly how work is supposed to get done around here, which means you can't fix what's costing you.
+You can't honestly tell someone exactly how work is supposed to get done around here.
+Which means you can't fix what's costing you.

-If three or more of those hit and you're between $5M and $30M, this call was built for you.
+If three or more of those hit, and you're between $5M and $30M, this call was built for you.

 The Actual Problem